 From Rovinj, we headed northeast for a quick stop in the small town of Motovun.
 Motovun sits high atop a hill, and will certainly remind you of some of the Tuscan towns in Italy.
 Even if you’ve only ever seen pictures of Tuscany, you’ll immediately see the resemblance.

 You will not find a lot to do in this town of only about 1,000 residents.
 Instead, use this as an opportunity to stretch your legs and enjoy the scenery.

 There is a very steep road up the mountain, though only locals and guests at the one hotel can actually drive all the way up.
 We were able to drive about halfway up before having to park and walk the rest of the way.
 We definitely had a moderately strenuous uphill walk, but at least it was paved.
 The views are well worth the effort, though.

 Once in town, we were rewarded with some of the best scenic views from our entire week in Croatia.
 We spent about 10-15 minutes wandering the streets, walking the old town walls and checking out the shops.

 The area around Motovun is well known among foodies for its abundance of truffles.
 As you walk through town, you’ll find many of the shops sell truffles and some offer excursions for truffle hunting.
 If this is something you’re interested in, you could certainly enjoy more time here.

 Driving through Croatia

 From Motovun, we backtracked a bit to Rijeka (where we picked up the car

 One thing to note about the beaches in Croatia is that they are all rocks, at best.
-Sometimes, it’s a just a concrete slab.
+Sometimes, it’s just a concrete slab.

 We finally turned east toward the interior of the country and enjoyed some switchbacks across the mountains.
 The terrain was again very rugged, but slightly more lush inland.
 We drove through many tiny towns and saw a lot of rural Croatia.